Chess (musical): Songs

 † This song appears on the Broadway cast album, but was deleted from production and is not found in the script licensed for production.

 ‡ This song features in productions, but it was not recorded for the Broadway album.

 § The titles here refer to the published score names of the songs.
 Several songs in the American version are identified by alternative titles.
 "Freddie's Entrance" is also called "What a Scene!
 What a Joy!"; "Argument" is called "How Many Women"; "Diplomats" is called "U.S. vs. U.S.S.R."; "American and Florence" is called "You Want to Lose Your Only Friend?"; "Florence Quits" is called "So You Got What You Want"; "Reporters" is called "Anatoly and the Press"; "Winning" is called "No Contest"; and "Freddie Goes Metal" is called "A Whole New Board Game".

 Revivals, concerts, and recordings

 1989: Carnegie Hall and Sweden

 Soon after the show closed on Broadway, a concert version was performed in January 1989 at Carnegie Hall by the original cast in a sold-out benefit performance.
-In September of that year, Judy Kuhn, and two principals from the West End production (Körberg and Head), gave concerts of the musical in Skellefteå, Sweden, during the finals of the 1989 chess World Cup tournament.
+In September of that year, Judy Kuhn, original broadway Florence, and two principals from the West End production company (Körberg and Head), gave concerts of the musical in Skellefteå, Sweden, during the finals of the 1989 chess World Cup tournament.